-As part of the program, Rockingham PCYC is now taking orders for Dragon Patio Heaters – a commercially designed by-product of the 18 week accredited Metals and Engineering course.
+As part of the course, students will me making limited numbers of Dragon Patio Heaters – a commercially designed by-product of the 18 week accredited Engineering course.

 Exmouth PCYC children are learning how to build a website and program a reticulation system thanks to 25-year-old volunteer Jackson, who has been teaching young people how to code as part of the Exmouth PCYC CoderDojo Program.
 The CoderDojo movement believes that an understanding of programming is increasingly important in…

 National Reconciliation Week (NRW) is a time for all Australians to learn about our shared histories, cultures, and achievements, and to explore how each of us can contribute to achieving reconciliation in Australia.
 In a just, equitable and reconciled Australia, Aboriginal and Torres Strait Islander children will have the same…